LeiWangR/leiwangr.github.io/_projects/projects.md

 - To express your interest or request more information, please email me directly, with Professor Yongsheng Gao cc’d.
 - Interested candidates should include a CV and a brief statement of research interests, emphasizing relevant skills, experience, and alignment with the project and TIME Lab’s research vision.

-**Note**: Applicants are expected to demonstrate clear alignment between their expertise and research interests and the objectives of the TIME Lab project, particularly in areas of green, responsible, and interpretable AI for video analysis.
+**Note**: Applicants are expected to demonstrate clear alignment between their expertise and research interests and the objectives of the TIME Lab project, particularly in areas of <font color="green">green</font>, responsible, and interpretable AI for video analysis.

 <h3>Project 9: PhD + MPhil 2026 Cohort <font color="red">[Ongoing]</font></h3>